2024–25 Basketbol Süper Ligi

 The 2024–25 Basketbol Süper Ligi was the 59th season of the Basketball Super League (Turkish: Basketbol Süper Ligi), the top-level professional club men's basketball league in Turkey.

-Fenerbahçe Beko successfully defended their title, to get the 12th title in their history, as well as to get the first ever Triple Crown in Turkish basketball history.
+Fenerbahçe Beko successfully defended their title, to get the 12th title in their history, as well as to get the first ever Triple Crown in Turkish basketball history, since they won the Turkish Cup and EuroLeague before their league championship.

 Teams

 On April 14, 2024, Semt77 Yalovaspor was promoted to the BSL as the champion of the Turkish Basketball First League.
 They are back to top tier, after two years break.
 Mersin MSK promoted to the BSL as winners of the TBL play-offs.

 Çağdaş Bodrumspor and Reeder Samsunspor were relegated after finishing in the last two spots for 2023–24 Basketbol Süper Ligi.